Parks, Open Space and Trails

 Resilient St. Vrain Project

-The City and its partners began initial planning work in 2014 for Resilient St. Vrain.
-This large-scale, long-term undertaking is anticipated to take 7-10 years to complete.
+This extensive, multi-year undertaking is anticipated to take 7-10 years to complete.
 Work will be completed in sections, moving upstream.
-The timeline includes periods for vegetation regrowth to protect natural habitat as sections are completed, as well as work to secure additional funding through grants and other partnerships.
+The timeline includes periods for vegetation regrowth to protect natural habitat as sections are completed, as well as work to secure additional funding.

-Learn more on the Resilient St. Vrain Schedule webpage.
+Learn more on the Resilient St. Vrain Areas of Work & Schedule webpage.

-The cost for work to rebuild the St. Vrain Greenway and to restore and revitalize the St. Vrain Creek is approximately $164 million.
-Approximately $80 million in funding for Resilient St. Vrain is coming from a variety of sources.
+The cost for work to rebuild the St. Vrain Greenway and to restore and revitalize the St. Vrain Creek channel is estimated between $120 million and $140 million.
+Partial project funding for Resilient St. Vrain is coming from a variety of sources.

-The City is seeking grants and other funding possibilities to fully fund this long-term and extensive project to protect the community.
+The City continues to seek grants and other funding possibilities to fully fund this long-term and extensive project to protect the community.

 Learn more on the Resilient St. Vrain Funding webpage.